lst68868/lst68868/README.md

 # 💫 About Me:
-Building a mental health platform for DBT and CBT practitioners. <br>Integrating technology within people-first industries.<br><br>
+Building a mental health platform for DBT and CBT practitioners. <br>Using code to improve our mental health system.<br><br>

 ## 🌐 Socials: